-Tetiaroa Society has had a long and productive partnership with the University of Washington, largely because of the support of Tetiaroa Society Board Member David Seeley and his family (Huskies one and all, pictured right with his daughter and wife).
+Tetiaroa Society has had a long and productive partnership with the University of Washington, largely because of the support of Tetiaroa Society Board Member David Seeley and his family (Huskies one and all!
+David is pictured right with his daughter and wife).

 This partnership has resulted in three long-term research programs studying: